‘Serial bully’ and ‘liar’ John Bercow insists he has nothing to apologise for

 “It is a travesty of justice and brings shame on the House of Commons,” he added.

-The claims were brought about by Lord Lisvane, the former clerk of the Commons, and private secretaries Kate Emms and Angus Sinclair.
+The claims were brought by Lord Lisvane and private secretaries Kate Emms and Angus Sinclair.

 Ms Emms said she was “supremely glad to be vindicated by the report”.